Vendor collaboration with external vendors

 |The vendor accepts the new version of the PO.||The status is still In External Review, unless the vendor account is configured to automatically set POs to Confirmed status when the vendor accepts them.|

 Vendors don't have to confirm a PO by using the vendor collaboration interface.
 They can also send an email or communicate their acceptance of a PO via other channels.
-You can then manually confirm the order in Finance and Operations.
+You can then manually confirm the order.
 In this case, you receive a warning that states that the order is being confirmed even though there is no response from the vendor.
 The PO then appears in the confirmation history as an open confirmed order that doesn't have any responses.
 At this point, the vendor no longer has the option to confirm or reject the PO.

-The version of the PO that is available to other processes in Finance and Operations is always the latest version, even if that version hasn't yet been registered in the vendor collaboration interface.
+The version of the PO that is available to other processes in Supply Chain Management is always the latest version, even if that version hasn't yet been registered in the vendor collaboration interface.

 Versions and statuses if you use change management